iangaunt/gameboy/README.md

-# iangaunt/sdl-template
+# iangaunt/gameboy

-A template for SDL projects.
+A WIP gameboy emulator built with C++ and SDL.